-Many people think of JSON (JavaScript Object Notation) as a language, but it’s really just a data interchange format that works natively with most modern languages, like Python, Java, PHP, and JavaScript.
+Many people think of JSON (JavaScript Object Notation) as a language, but it's really just a lightweight data interchange format that works natively with different programming languages, like Python, Java, PHP, and JavaScript.
 JSON is commonly used for transmitting data in web applications.

 As the name implies, JSON is very similar to JavaScript objects in the way it's written and stored.
 However, JSON has only properties and no methods.

-In this introductory article, we will learn what JSON is, the syntax, JSON examples, and why we need JSON.
+In this article, we will deep dive into what JSON is, JSON syntax, JSON data examples, and why we need JSON.

-JSON is a text-based data exchange format and has a syntax similar to JavaScript objects.
+JSON is a text-based data exchange format and is syntactically similar to JavaScript objects.

 You can use JSON when writing asynchronous web applications that exchange data from server to a web page and need very fast data access—for example, websites having dynamic content that needs to update based on user input, or suggestions based on user preferences.